AUTISM IN CHILDREN

-I will help your child continue to develop his or her strengths and teach new ways to address current struggles.
-I will also guide you and your child to better understand their "tricky brain" and demystify why he or she may be exceptionally gifted but still often struggle with things that people not on the spectrum, or "neurotypicals" do not.
+We will help your child continue to develop his or her strengths and teach new ways to address current struggles.
+We will also guide you and your child to better understand their "tricky brain" and demystify why he or she may be exceptionally gifted but still often struggle with things that people not on the spectrum, or "neurotypicals" do not.

 Effective treatment with your child will likely focus on: